Conservation*

 Heather is killed by being fertilised: The deciduous leaves of oaks and silver birch in the autumn blow under the heather, mulch down and fertilise.
 It is a phenomenon that the Surrey and Berkshire heathland courses are trying to counteract.
 Ignorant tree huggers can do much harm to the ecological balance.

 The work being done at some of our finest heathland courses, Hankley Common, Notts(Hollinwell), Delamere Forest and Walton Heath, with the regeneration of the heath and the removal of hundreds of trees, leads the way.
+Members of Hollinwell give hundreds of hours of their time to helping take out self seeding trees with Tree Poppers.

-They have achieved this progressive policy by involving local conservation groups and communicating coherently with their memberships.
+Their club leaderships have achieved this progressive policy by involving local conservation groups and communicating coherently with their memberships.

 Leave a Reply